haskellfoundation/tech-proposals/proposals/CHARTER.md

 None.

-The HFTT may make decisions regarding accepted technical projects.
-The Delegated Authority shall arrange budgetary or resource requests as needed, based on the outcome of decisions made by the HFTT, with the budget committee and Executive Director of the HF.
+The TWG may make decisions regarding accepted technical projects.
+The Delegated Authority shall arrange budgetary or resource requests as needed, based on the outcome of decisions made by the TWG, with the budget committee and Executive Director of the HF.

 ## Term

 The participation of least one person who is an HF Executive or delegated authority is required.
-General HFTT members serve for 3 years.
+General TWG members serve for 3 years.

 ## Membership